civican/legisinfo/42-1/bills/C-25/bill_text.md

 Paragraph 111(f) of the Act is replaced by the following:

-an acquisition of equity interests in an entity under an agreement in writing that provides for the creation of those equity interests only if the person or persons acquiring them incur expenses to carry out exploration or development activities with respect to a **Canadian resource property**, as defined in subsection 66(15) of the `Income Tax Act`, in respect of which the entity has the right to carry out those activities, if the entity does not have any significant assets other than that property.
+an acquisition of equity interests in an entity under an agreement in writing that provides for the creation of those equity interests only if the person or persons acquiring them incur expenses to carry out exploration or development activities with respect to a Canadian resource property, as defined in subsection 66(15) of the `Income Tax Act`, in respect of which the entity has the right to carry out those activities, if the entity does not have any significant assets other than that property.

 ### Section 120